omeka/Documentation/source/Reference/libraries/Omeka/Test/Bootstrap.rst

         Retrieve a resource from the container

         During bootstrap resource initialization, you may return a value.
-If you do, it will be stored in the {@link setContainer() container}.
-        You can use this method to retrieve that value.
+Ifyou do, it will be stored in the {@link setContainer() container}.You can use this method to retrieve that value.

         If no value was returned, this will return a null value.